angr/angr-doc/docs/faq.md

 Long story short, *this should not affect your analysis if you're just using builtin angr routines.*

 ## How can I get verbose debug messages for specific angr modules ?

+angr uses the standard `logging` module for logging, with every package and submodule creating a new logger.

 ### Debug messages for everything
 The most simple way to get a debug output is the following:
 ```python